 Remember that Harvard University’s Sexual and Gender-Based Harassment Policy still applies to Harvard staff, students, and faculty abroad as it would at Harvard.
 Therefore, it applies to sexual and gender-based harassment, which includes harassment based on sexual orientation and gender identity.
 Feel free to review your Title IX resources, and remember that the Office for Gender Equity has a 24-hour confidential hotline that can be reached at (+1) 617-495-9100.

-In Italy, simple medicines like aspirin and cold remedies are sold only in pharmacies—and even in pharmacies, they are kept behind a counter: you’ll have to ask the pharmacist if you want something.
+In Italy, simple medicines like aspirin and cold remedies are sold only in pharmacies—and even in pharmacies, they are usually kept behind a counter: you’ll have to ask the pharmacist if you want something.
 It helps if you write down the generic name of the medicine, as the brand name may vary from one country to another.
 If you have an empty container containing the name of the active ingredient, show that to the pharmacist.
 Antibiotics need a doctor’s prescription.
 The price of medications like aspirin is not higher in Italy than in the United States—however, a little first aid kit, with band-aids, aspirin, and an antiseptic cleanser is always good to have on hand.

 Global Support Services

 Harvard Global Support Services (GSS) offers an array of useful information to guide you both as you prepare for your trip and throughout the summer.
-We strongly encourage you to look through these online resources, which include: